gabrielalaa/Assignment-2/README.md

 **Management of database**
 * I used SQLAlchemy because I found it much easier to implement because it is using classes and objects.
-* Because I wanted to have some items in my `Menu_db` database, I created another file called `init_db.py`.
+* I wanted to have some items in my `Menu_db` database, therefore I created another file called `init_db.py`.
 This initializes the database and adds elements in the menu. **This should be the first to be run, once!**
 * I created a `database.py` in `src.model` in which I defined Menu_db, Order_db, Customer_db and Employee_db.
 * I set up the engine and a session maker to handle transaction.
 * The database is created in my root of the project.
 I won't import it.
 It will be created automatically after running `init_db.py`.
 Customers and employees databases will be modified when using the application on the browser.
+Menu and order databases are modified after communicating with the server.

 **Testing**
 * I created tests using `pytest` for my `agency.py` file which is found in `src.model`
 * I used an in-memory database because I didn't want to affect the actual database of my project.
 * I was not able to create tests for `customerNS` and `employeeNS`.
 I couldn't figure it out why my database was affected even if I specified an in-memory one.
 In addition, some tests were failing even if there have been noticeable changes in my database.
+A similar thing happened with testing my server and my client.
+* I have only 20 tests.

 **Networking**
 * Unfortunately, it is visible just in python.
 I tried to keep it in `src` in a folder I created called `network`.
-But I had several errors in which the menu database seemed not to exist, that it could not be accessed and many others.
+But I had several errors in which the menu database seemed not to exist, that it could not be accessed.
 * It can be found in the root of the project.
 * There is one server called `server.py`
 * One client for employees called `employee_client.py`
+* Another client for customers called `customer_client.py`
+* Both can communicate with the server at the same time.
-* TIP: If you want to see the database (if it is not visible in `McSystem.db`) go to `verify.py` file and this will return what `Menu_db` contains.
+* TIP1: If you want to see the database (if it is not visible in `McSystem.db`) go to `verify.py` file and this will return what `Menu_db` contains.
+* TIP2: Pay attention to the values that already exist in the database.
+In order to interact with the server as a customer you must mention a valid ID.
+Moreover, as an employee, if you want to remove a product (using its ID), while communicating with the server, the ID will not be provided.
+SQLAlchemy assigns IDs for the elements that are directly created in `init_db` in increasing order starting from 1.
+And when viewing the menu, I used enumerate which also starts from 1. **ID != INDEX**

 **Important note**
 * To make unique ID's I used the uuid module.
 I preferred to make it shorter only of 8 digits, adding a (different) prefix for each.
 * The part related to networking was the hardest.
 I haven't been able to do it the way I wanted: to be able to see it when you start the app and interact right there.
 I tried socketio but it was difficult.
-And using a simple TCP socket was too complex.
+And using a simple TCP socket was going too complex.

 ---